Best Inversion Tables for Back Pain Relief

 Check Price on AmazonAs an Amazon Associate we earn from qualifying purchases.

-The Innova Advanced model combines traditional inversion therapy with heat and vibration massage, addressing muscle tension alongside spinal decompression.
+The Innova Advanced model combines traditional inversion with heat and vibration massage, addressing muscle tension alongside spinal decompression.
 The integrated heating pad targets the lumbar region with three temperature settings ranging from approximately 100°F to 125°F.

-Mini Inversion Chair
+Mini Inversion Chair for Back Pain Relief

 Check Price on AmazonAs an Amazon Associate we earn from qualifying purchases.